veebch/readwire/README.md

 # To Do

-Add `udev` instructions so the script is automatically triggered on connection
+Add `udev` instructions so the script is automatically triggered whenever a kindle is connected